 - For the Index to Place Names, click here.

 - For the Index to Other Subjects, click here.

 Here are some things to take note of regarding how the indexes are being constructed:

-- Diacritical marks are intentionally omitted to save time.
+- Diacritical marks are not always included to save time indexing.
 For example, Sûreté will be written as Surete.
 As far as I can tell, their omission will not interfere with an Internet search for the word.